tartley/sinister-ducks/README.txt

     Collecting feathers gives you points.
 Points are greatly increased by consecutive collection, without touching any other birds.

+    You cannot collect your own feathers - although they all look much the same from a distance, huh?

     Use M to toggle the music.

     Press Esc to exit.